UNdot33K/ScriptKiddie_AV/README.md

 # How to use

-Although you can use the install.bat for most of the procedure needed, there are few steps which should be done manually.
+You can use the install.bat for most of the procedure needed, although there are few steps which should be done manually.

 Press the green button which says "code" and download the zip with the files of the repository and unzip the folder on your desktop, right-click the install.bat and run as administrator.

 You need to have python 3.8 or higher with "pyinstaller" installed, so you can compile the cmp.py (advanced users may use other compilers such as cx_freeze,